Friday, September 2, 2022

 - Promote participation of alumni in engineering education and outreach initiatives

-- Enroll 100 or more women who will make a commitment of $1,000 annually to support these initiatives
+- Enroll 100 more mentors to make a philanthropic commitment to annually support these initiatives

 Expectation for mentors and mentees: A 6 month (one hour per month) commitment is recommended.
 Mentors and Mentees may use discretion of additional meetings either virtually or in-person.
 The college believes in the diversity and inclusion of all engineers in our college and in the workforce.
 It is important to formalize relationship between two people and create a network that will help a mentee learn and develop a core understanding of leadership.
 A mentor will help mentees on how to fulfill a clear and mutually defined goals.